UltraOS/UltraProtocol/README.md

 ### ULTRA_FB_FORMAT_RGBX8888
 Standard RGB format padded to 32 bits.

-Layout of each pixel for this format:
+Layout of each pixel (low to high memory address):

 | bits  | 0 ...
 8 | 8 ...
 16 | 16 ...
 24 | 24 ...
 32 |
 |-------|---------|----------|-----------|-----------|